briatte/awesome-network-analysis/README.md

 ### General Overviews

+-   _[A First Course in Network Science](https://www.cambridge.org/us/academic/subjects/physics/statistical-physics/first-course-network-science)_, by Filippo Menczer, Santo Fortunato, and Clayton A. Davis - Tutorials, datasets and other resouces [on GitHub](https://github.com/CambridgeUniversityPress/FirstCourseNetworkScience) (2020).
 -   _[Encyclopedia of Social Networks](http://sk.sagepub.com/reference/socialnetworks)_, edited by George A. Barnett - Covers all sorts of network-related themes (many of them not formal) as well as social network analysis (2011).
 -   _[Encyclopedia of Social Network Analysis and Mining](https://www.springer.com/us/book/9781461461692)_, edited by Reda Alhajj and Jon Rokne (2014).
 -   _[Network Science](http://networksciencebook.com)_, by Albert-László Barabási - Full book online (2016).